TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Return

-`DubinsLine` returns the length the position, theta and the curvature of a single segment of the curvature
+`DubinsLine` returns the length, the position, theta and the curvature of a single segment of the curvature

 ---